Strange-boy/Striver-dsa-sheet/README.md

 12. Number of Rotations (arrayRotated.cpp)
 13. Single Element in the sorted rotated array (singleElement.cpp)
 14. Find the peak element (peakElement.cpp)

+Binary search on answers:
+1. Find the square root of an Integer(sqrtInt.cpp)